isaacullah/isaacullah.github.io/CompArchLab/index.md

 * Early domestication of plants and animals
 * The dynamics of early agro-pastoral subsistence systems

-**Colaborations.**
+**Collaborations.**
 <br>
-The Compuational Archaeology Lab conducts research in collaboration with the following projects.
+The Computational Archaeology Lab conducts research in collaboration with the following projects.
 Please visit these links for more information on each specific project.

 * The Mediterranean Landscape Dynamics Project -- ([medland.asu.edu](http://medland.asu.edu))
 * The Wadi Ziqlab/Wadi Quseiba Project -- ([homes.chass.utoronto.ca/~banning/Ziqlab/](http://homes.chass.utoronto.ca/%7Ebanning/Ziqlab/))